Bob Chesney: Nico Iamaleava is 'as electric as any QB right now in college football'

 “To be able to keep it together speaks volumes of his leadership and just his mental toughness. … I just like the way he continues to grow as a leader.
 I think he wondered if he was a leader or not.
 We did a leadership vote not too long ago, and he came out at the top by far.”

 Iamaleava received significant backlash from Tennessee fans last offseason when he left the program reportedly due to an NIL dispute.
-Naturally, many Volunteers fans were happy when UCLA stumbled out of the starting gates.
+He then landed at UCLA, taking him back to his home state of California, but struggled out of the gate.

 - 1